-A number of encouraging young players have emerged at Chelsea since Roman Abramovich took over the club in 2003, but it’s only since the appointment of Frank Lampard that they’ve started to get regular opportunities.
+A number of encouraging young players have threatened to break through at Chelsea since Roman Abramovich took over the club in 2003, but it’s only since the appointment of Frank Lampard that they’ve started to get regular opportunities.

-We’ve looked back at every English player to come through Chelsea’s academy and appear for the Blues, and revisited where they are now.
+We’ve looked back at every English player to come through Chelsea’s academy and appear for the Blues since Abramovich’s takeover.

 If a player made his senior debut before joining Chelsea, they’ve been ruled out, so the likes of Scott Sinclair and Izzy Brown are not included.

-Jose Mourinho is hardly known for giving opportunities to young players, but he handed Watt a full debut for Chelsea in a FA Cup clash with Scunthorpe in 2005.
+Jose Mourino handed Watt a full debut for Chelsea in a FA Cup clash with Scunthorpe in 2005.

-Watt, who is still only 32, admits he fell out of love with the game after dropping down the leagues with spells at Grimsby, Dover, Maidstone, Hemel Hempstead, Leatherhead and Hastings, but he is now using all that experience as manager of Margate in National League South.
+Watt admits he fell out of love with the game after dropping down the leagues with spells at Grimsby, Dover, Maidstone, Hemel Hempstead, Leatherhead and Hastings, but he is now using all that experience as manager of non-league outfit Hythe Town.

-Pidgeley was already a member of the Chelsea first team prior to the arrival of Abramovich but eventually made his debut as a substitute on the final day of the 2004-05 season at Charlton.
+Pidgeley was already a member of the Chelsea first team prior to the arrival of Abramovich but did not make his debut until coming on as a substitute on the final day of the 2004-05 season at Charlton.

 As far as arenas to make your debut go, Old Trafford is not a bad place to start.
 Grant made his solitary appearance for Chelsea in a 3-1 win at the Theatre of Dreams, but from there it was a familiar tale of loan moves before the midfielder found his level in League One.

-“To be still be playing now is great, as a lot of people left there at the time and didn’t play football again,” Smith told us.
+“To be still be playing now is great, as a lot of people left there at the time and didn’t play football again,” Smith told us in 2017.
 “I think it was down to myself and how much I wanted to be a footballer.”

 The midfielder made his debut for Chelsea at Newcastle and impressed on loan at QPR but failed to be granted another opportunity at Stamford Bridge.

 Four years at Leyton Orient saw Smith establish himself as an important figure and he also captained Crawley Town.
 Having spent 2019-20 on loan at Yeovil, he was released by Crawley upon the campaign’s conclusion.

-Once tipped for England honours, Woods joined Chelsea in a controversial £5million deal from Leeds alongside Tom Taiwo, with Ken Bates accusing the Blues of tapping up the 16 year olds – with Danny Rose rejecting the move before leaving for Tottenham a year later.
+Once tipped for England honours, Woods joined Chelsea in a controversial £5million deal from Leeds alongside Tom Taiwo, with Ken Bates accusing the Blues of tapping up the 16-year-olds – with Danny Rose rejecting the move before leaving for Tottenham a year later.

 The midfielder became the fourth-youngest player to ever appear for Chelsea when he replaced Frank Lampard against Macclesfield Town, but he was relegated to the National League with Hartlepool in 2017 and is now at Dover Athletic.

-“I didn’t want to play for Chelsea either because I blamed them for it, even though it wasn’t [their fault], it was just what happened,” Hutchinson told The Guardian earlier this year while reflecting on the knee injury which forced him to retire aged 21.
+“I didn’t want to play for Chelsea either because I blamed them for it, even though it wasn’t [their fault], it was just what happened,” Hutchinson told The Guardian while reflecting on the knee injury which forced him to retire aged 21.

 He had already broken into the first team as a right-back, making his debut aged just 18, and eventually fought back to rejoin Chelsea after his knee markedly improved.
 A handful of appearances followed before he established himself as a Sheffield Wednesday favourite.